 •Improving the retailer's image, by offering products that are sold uniquely at the retailer or offering an outstanding choice in the category.

 BCG Matrix

-- Most famous portfolio analysis is Boston Consulting Group Matrix. - Logic: profitability of different strategic business units is aligned with share and growth. - Result: Model BCG which sort SBU owth rate 20% High STARS Growing profit QESTION MARKS Low profit Market growth rate 0% топ CASH COWS Highest profit DOGS Lowest profit High Low x 1x 0,1x Relative market share
+- •Most famous portfolio analysis is Boston Consulting Group Matrix. - Logic: profitability of different strategic business units is aligned with share and growth. - •Result: Model BCG which sort SBU

 BCG Model